jsdelivrbot/titanium/docs/container-layout.md

 * `stack-right` This allows containers to stack to the right of the screen

 All containers must have these classes that wish to stack.

+You can center a container inside its parent element with the class `container-center`.
+Can produce very weird things when used with `stack` so be careful.